Got a Question?

 - What Information Will Be Expected to Provide about My Elbow Injury?

 Accidents in the workplace are still occurring at an unacceptable rate considering the fact that each store is set on health and safety these days.
 Accidents will happen, but if you suffer an injury where another party is to blame, the days of taking a few days off and leaving it at that are long gone.
-At the end of the day, we all expect to go to work and come home in the same condition we were in the morning, but the volume of compensation claims for accidents in the workplace tell us this simply isn’t happening.
+At the end of the day, we all expect to go to work and come home in the same condition we were in the morning, but the volume of compensation claims for accidents in the workplace tells us this simply isn’t happening.

 It depends on the severity of the injury, but you could claim up to £35,000 for severe injuries to the elbow.
 Please see the image below for more information.